AI Integration Files

 Slash command for managing the graph |

-.claude/commands/context.md |
+.claude/commands/recover.md |

 Slash command for context recovery |